Proven-Paradox/shaper-system/Handbook.md

 Targets: Up to 3 enemies
 Cost: 3 HP
 Damage: x1
-Scaling: At Hero Tier 2, you may increase the cost of this Ability by 8 HP to increase its damage multiplier by 1.
+Scaling: At Hero Tier 2, you may increase the cost of this Ability by 8 HP to increase its Damage Multiplier by 1.
 When you increase its cost this way, treat this as a Tier 2 Ability.
 Description: A sweeping melee strike that targets multiple foes.
 This could be a flurry of kicks and punches, wide sweeps with a bladed weapon, lashing out with a tail, and the like.

 #### Throw